NVIDIA-Merlin/NVTabular/README.md

 To install NVTabular, ensure that you meet the following prerequisites:
 * CUDA version 10.0+
 * Python version 3.7+
-* Pascal architecture or better (Compute Capability version 6.0)
+* Pascal architecture or later GPU (Compute Capability version 6.0)

 **NOTE**: NVTabular will only run on Linux.
 Other operating systems are not currently supported.